idugalic/digital-restaurant/README.md

  - and we distribute commands (Command Bus) by Spring Cloud discovery and registry service (Eureka)

-#### RabbitMQ
+#### RabbitMQ & event messages

 RabbitMQ is the most popular open source message broker.
+It is used to route and distribute `events`.
 It supports several messaging protocols, directly and through the use of plugins:

  - AMQP